Hsuning/AlgorithmsNotes/DataStructures/3-Stack.md

+#Stack #Recursion
+- LIFO data structure: Last In, First Out
+- Item that are added to the list last will be poped first.
+	- push: add item
+	- pop: get item

-#CallStack #Recursion
+#CallStack
-- when you call a function from another function, the calling function is paused in a partially completed state.
-- All the values of the variables for that function are still stored in memory.
+- When you call a function from another function, the calling function is paused in a partially completed state.
+All the values of the variables for that function are still stored in memory.
-- A stack has two operations: push and pop.

 ```
 def greet(name):   # 1. allocate a box of memory for this function
 	print “hello, “ + name + “!”